jpoehnelt/secrets-sync-action/README.md

 ### `repositories`

 **Required** New line deliminated regex expressions to select repositories.
 Repositires are limited to those in whcich the token user is an owner or collaborator.
 Set `repositories_list_regex` to `False` to use a hardcoded list of repositories.
+Archived repositories will be ignored.

 ### `repositories_list_regex`